-2021 Revolutionary War Living History Weekend
+American Revolutionary War Living History Weekend 2022

-We are very excited to host our third annual American Revolutionary War Living History Weekend.
-See history come alive as we present a Rev War encampment with marching, drills, camp life, and open-hearth cooking.
-This year we will also have a British encampment with a skirmish, living history with Makers and Merchants.
-Fun for the […]
+Jacobsburg Historical Society is very excited to host our annual American Revolutionary War Living History Weekend.
+See history come alive as we present a Rev War encampment with marching, drills, camp life, and open hearth cooking.
+This year we will also have a British encampment with a skirmish, and living history with Makers and Merchants. […]

 Jacobsburg Historic Society’s Fur Rendezvous and Market Faire a blast from the past